Jaguar XE review - Practicality, comfort and boot space

 Leg room, head room & passenger space

-The XE is a lot more fun when you’re sitting up front generally.
+The XE is generally a lot more fun when you’re sitting up front.
 That wide centre console hides a thick transmission tunnel, which is most obvious in the back.
 It’ll make things uncomfortable for a third rear passenger in the middle, and amplifies the XE’s main problem – cramped rear seats.

 You’d expect a car of this length (and in this class) to have more space behind the front seats.
 Anyone over six-foot might find their fancy haircut being flattened by the XE’s roof lining.